 - Buy Recycled Products.
 Many reusable products are now made with recycled content.
 Purchasing these items completes the recycling loop by creating a market for recyclable materials.
 Close the recycling loop by purchasing recycled products for your school district.
 The easiest and most widely available recycled products that schools use are recycled copy paper, hand towels, toilet seat covers, and toilet tissue.
 You can also purchase school supplies and other goods made with post-consumer recycled content.
 Such materials include lunch trays, lunch bags, pens, pencils, rulers, clipboards, ink jet and toner cartridges, stadium cups, etc. You can find these and other recycled items by searching CalRecycle's Recycled-Content Product database.

 - Disposable vs. Permanent Ware.
 The School Nutrition Foundation conducted a study to develop environmental and cost profiles for the production, use, and end-of-life management of disposable and reusable ware used in school cafeterias.
 Based on the serving ware systems studied, reusable compartment trays had a lower environmental impact and were less expensive when compared to disposable serving ware options.
-For more information, see Life Cycle Environmental and Cost Analysis of Disposable and Reusable Ware in School Cafeterias, Including Dishwasher Operation.
+For more information, see The Cost and Environmental Benefits of Using Reusable Food Ware in Schools, A Minnesota case study, October 2014 (PDF, 412 KB).

 - Zero-Waste Cafeteria--Harding Elementary School in Santa Barbara County now composts or recycles all the waste it generates in the lunch program, including disposable plates and sporks made from vegetable-based materials.
 This is a perfect example of a zero-waste cafeteria in California!